josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

 Some workshop participants commented on how the willingness of sponsors to fund IETF is a useful measure of the IETF's relevance.
-That is, looking for sponsors is a good way to measure support in the community.
-If sponsorship starts to dry up, it may be a symptom of larger problems, that the IETF is no longer relevant or at least becoming less relevant.
-The IETF needs to ensure its ongoing relevance.
-The IETF needs to understand what it's offering.
+That is, they said, looking for sponsors is a good way to measure support in the community.
+The commentor went on to say if sponsorship starts to dry up, it may be a symptom of larger problems, that the IETF is no longer relevant or at least becoming less relevant.
+This participant felt that the IETF needs to ensure its ongoing relevance and that the IETF needs to understand what it's offering.
 One commentor stated that while it's valuable to stay in touch with the engineers who understand how the Internet works, that may not justify their attendance at three meetings a year.
 It was felt that individual